niklasnson/0x68k.github.io/projects.markdown

 ---

 ##### idofun.com - a photo sharing platform.
-Photosharing platform,
+Photosharing platform with a high privacy thinking.

  ---

-* Built with Ruby On Rails and PostgreSQL
+* Built with Ruby On Rails and PostgreSQL.
-* Relatime publishing
+* Relatime publishing of photos, comments and likes.

 ##### kroppsfabriken.se - website for the club Kroppsfabriken